eman225511/Auto-Install-Skybox-and-Dark-Textures/README.md

 # Auto Install Skybox and Dark Textures
+Huge thanks to @kaizenken on discord for the skyboxes

 Auto Installs A Custom Skybox and Dark Textures if you want them ment for roblox rivals but works on all games [Video](https://www.youtube.com/watch?v=A2RKEF0zFRc)